Special metrics in hypercomplex geometry: Introduction

 \section{Introduction}

-The search and investigation of special metrics has become a very important research field in modern Differential Geometry; most notably, in the complex non-K\"ahler setting, where there is a spreading interest in the study of Hermitian metrics satisfying weaker conditions than the K\"ahler one.
+The investigation of special metrics has become a very important research field in complex non-K\"ahler Geometry, where there is a spreading interest in the study of Hermitian metrics satisfying weaker conditions than the K\"ahler one.
 In Hypercomplex Geometry, the metric notion that is most closely believed to be the analogue of the K\"ahler condition is that of a \emph{hyperk\"ahler with torsion metric}, in short \emph{HKT}, introduced by Howe and Papadopoulos \cite{Howe-Papadopoulos (2000)}.
-The birth of HKT metrics comes from theoretical physics.
-More precisely, HKT manifolds arise in several scenarios involving supersymmetry with Wess-Zumino term, black holes, and de Sitter supergravity \cite{Fedoruk-Ivanov-Smilga,Gibbons-Papadopoulos-Stelle (1997),Grover-Gutowski-Herdeiro-Sabra (2009),Gutowski-Papadopoulos,Gutowski-Sabra (2011),Michelson-Strominger}.
-Very soon, starting from \cite{Grantcharov-Poon (2000),Verbitsky (2002)}, HKT metrics gained particular interest also from the mathematical perspective and many properties are now known \cite{Alesker-Verbitsky (2006),Andrada-Barberis,BS,BDV,Barberis-Fino,DF1,DF2,Fino-Grantcharov,GPP,IM,Ivanov-Petkov,Verbitsky (2003),Verbitsky (2009)}.
+The birth of HKT metrics comes from the study of supersymmetry with Wess-Zumino term, black holes and de Sitter supergravity, see \cite{Grover-Gutowski-Herdeiro-Sabra (2009),Gutowski-Papadopoulos,Gutowski-Sabra (2011)} and references therein.
+Very soon, starting from \cite{Grantcharov-Poon (2000),Verbitsky (2002)}, HKT metrics gained particular interest also from the mathematical perspective and many properties are now known \cite{Alesker-Verbitsky (2006),BDV,Barberis-Fino,DF1,DF2,Fino-Grantcharov,IM,Ivanov-Petkov,Verbitsky (2009)}.
 The mathematical appeal of HKT manifolds has also been renewed by the, yet to be proven, quaternionic Calabi conjecture formulated by Alesker and Verbitsky \cite{Alesker-Verbitsky (2010)}.